WHAT IS SWIMRUN

 Swimrun is a new sport that started in Scandinavia in 2004.
 The first official race in New Zealand was held in 2016.

 Swimrun is a combination of swims and runs linked together seamlessly without defined transition areas.
-A Swimrun team consistes of two swimrunners who complete the course together, carrying all their gear from start to finish.
+A Swimrun team consists of two swimrunners who complete the course together, carrying all of their gear from start to finish.
+Note that NZSwimRun also offer an individual category, unique to NZSwimRun.

 The distance and terrain can be tough and distances vary race to race.
 NZSwimRun's events will all be between 20 and 30km, start to finish.
 The Whangamata course is 23.1km consisting of 15.8km of mostly off-road running and 7.3km of swimming across 11 stages.